tinker-engine/tinker-rfcs/draft/XXXX-configuration_handling/README.md

 Last-Modified: 2020-12-09
 ---

-# RFC XXXX: Configuration Handling
+# RFC XXXX: Initial Configuration Handling: Meta-Configuration Expansion

 One of the core features of our vision for Tinker Engine is the ability to accept a kind of "meta-configuration" from which concrete configurations are generated, used to drive individual protocol runs, with results aggregated together in some way that enables post-hoc data analysis.
 This RFC lays out some ideas for some of the core features such a handler will have, along with an overall architecture for configuration hanlding in Tinker Engine.
+The main feature this RFC focuses on is *meta-configuration expansion*, the creation of a sequence of concrete configurations from a single meta-configuration.

 ## Proposals